Top Coppers: Background

 Top Coppers follow the adventures of cops John Mahogany (Steen Raskopoulos) and Mitch Rust (John Kearns) as they attempt to rid the fictional world of Justice City from its deranged criminal underworld.
 They both have red hair (ie copper coloured), giving a double meaning to the show's title.

 The universe and its characters are derived from the conventions of American and British police shows of the 70s and 80s, from Starsky & Hutch to The Professionals, but is set in no specific time or country.

 The series is based on an independent mini series of the same name, also created by Andy Kinnear and Céin McGillicuddy and with the same actor playing Chief, Donovan Blackwood.

 Episodes

-Series 1 (2015)

 The first series premiered on 19 August 2015 on BBC Three and ran for 6 episodes which aired on Wednesdays.
 The first series was repeated on BBC Two on Sundays from 4 October 2015.
 The series was available on Netflix UK from June 2021 to June 2022.
 It is currently available on ITVX.